torchbox/django-pattern-library/docs/index.md

 - Create reusable patterns by creating Django templates files as usual.
 - All patterns automatically show up in the pattern library’s interface.
 - Define data as YAML files for the templates to render with the relevant Django context.
-- Override Django templates tags as needed to mock the template’s dependencies.
+- Override Django Templates tags as needed to mock the template’s dependencies.
 - Document your patterns with Markdown.
+- Experimental: support for Jinja templates.

 Here is a screenshot of the pattern library in action: